CloudSkytec/ML-CW1/README.md

 #### Outliers

-By analyzing the box plot, we applied IQR method to define bounds.
+We applied IQR method to define bounds.
 For certain features or extreme values in both the feature and quality, we define such samples as meaningful and choose to retain them based on the actual situation.
 For example, very low `citric acid` may indicate low-acid white wines or sweet wines, while high `residual sugar` could indicate sweet wines like Sauternes.

 <img src="README.assets/Classification-boxplot.png" alt="Classification-boxplot" style="zoom:67%;" />